 Giant cell arteritis (GCA) is treatable, and complications can be avoided when treatment is started early enough.
 As blindness and other severe consequences can come on suddenly, doctors will start treatment as soon as the disease is suspected; confirmation of diagnosis can be done after starting treatment.

 The medication usually used is prednisone*, a corticosteroid that reduces inflammation.
 Treatment begins with a high dose to bring down the inflammation in the arteries under control.
 This is then slowly tapered to a lower dose that is called the "maintenance dose," as recommended by the doctor.
+A person who has vision problems will often be given methylprednisolone intravenously to start.
 Long-term use of corticosteroids poses a risk of serious side effects, and maintaining the lowest dose possible helps reduce those risks.

 Some people need to keep taking low doses for a year or two before their doctor can be sure that symptoms won't return.
 Others may need to take prednisone for 5 to 10 years or indefinitely.
 Sometimes, symptoms recur a few times early in treatment and the dosage has to be temporarily raised.
 GCA usually does not recur after treatment is finally stopped, but a person with aortic disease needs to be monitored regularly by their doctor once it occurs.